microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Distributed Services/README.md

 ### Prerequisites

-One or more AODS instances connected with a Log Analytics workspace.
+The samples require one or more AODS instances connected with a Log Analytics workspace.
 An AODS instance will deploy all of the necessary Prometheus exporters which will provide the metrics supporting these workbooks and alert rules.

 ## Azure Workbooks